What is the Disclosure of Arrest Policy?

-The College wants to address conduct that may represent a risk to safety of the student or others or significant disruption to the campus community.
+The university wants to address conduct that may represent a risk to safety of the student or others or significant disruption to the campus community.
 The requirement to disclose arrests helps us become aware of issues that may require prompt intervention.

 What arrests do I have to disclose?

-Students are required to disclose to the College any criminal process that has begun for them (whether by court summons, citation, detention, or other similar process) regardless of location.
+Students are required to disclose to the university any criminal process that has begun for them (whether by court summons, citation, detention, or other similar process) regardless of location.
 Students do not need to disclose misdemeanor offenses that do not involve violence or the threat of violence or minor traffic incidents (e.g., speeding tickets or fender benders) that do not involve serious injury to people or damage to property or arrest for criminal charges.

 When do I have to disclose?

 Incidents resulting in the commencement of a criminal process must be disclosed within 72 hours of the incident.

 How do I disclose?